albertopeam/Android-Infrastructure/README.md

 Todos:
 ------
-*  review docu
-*  improve description with a list of features. review description
-*  Rename domain usecases to services
 *  remove testCoverageEnabled from app module to avoid generate reports....or not
-*  Clean gradle files. use multiple gradle files.
 *  androidTest or only test?
 *  review fb build library
-*  warning javadoc.
-*  Check Javadoc.
-Review: concurrency and exceptions.
 *  Automatic upload from CI to bintray.(auto build number)
 *  Add a concurrency Looper, already done in old project.
 *  Maybe break the interface of ExceptionController in two: use/build
-*  Library wiki(Github) with more samples: Services.
+*  Check Javadoc.
 *  Migrate to Dagger2 AndroidInjector.
+*  Clean gradle files. use multiple gradle files.
+*  warning javadoc.

 License